suabochica/javascript-es6-course/s09-forkify/s09-forkify.md

 1. Install this set of packages
     - `babel-core`: self-explanatory
-    - `babel-preset-env`: package that compiles ES6+ down to ES5 by automatically determining the Babel plugnis and polyfills you need on your runtime environments
+    - `babel-preset-env`: a package that compiles ES6+ down to ES5 by automatically determining the Babel plugins and polyfills you need on your runtime environments
     - `babel-loader`: loader required by webpack to use babel
-    - `babel-polyfill`: Package thas supports the new ES6 features (as Promises) in browsers
+    - `babel-polyfill`: Package that supports the new ES6 features (as Promises) in browsers
 2. The `babel-preset-env` requires a configuration file.
-Then we have to setup the `.babelrc` file
+Then we have to set up the `.babelrc` file
-3. Include the `babel-polyfill` to suppor features that we cannot convert with babel loaders
+3. Include the `babel-polyfill` to support features that we cannot convert with babel loaders

-As you can see in the above list we talk about `babel-loader`.
-With this package we fall into the last concept in webpack: _loaders_.
+As you can see in the above list, we talk about `babel-loader`.
+With this package, we fall into the last concept in webpack: _loaders_.
 Loaders allow us to load all kinds of different files to process them.
-With loaders we can converting SASS to CSS code or traspile ES6 to ES5 JavaScript.
+With loaders, we can convert SASS to CSS code or transpile ES6 to ES5 JavaScript.

 To configure loaders in the `webpack.config.js` we have to respect the next structure: